Bhanusaiprakash-Bandaru/Amazon-Transportation-data-analysis-using-SQL/README.md

     Transportation t ON o.OrderID = t.OrderID;
 ```
 - **Insight**: Provides overall metrics to assess the extent of performance drops.

+## Conclusion

+This project demonstrates the practical use of SQL for analyzing real-world logistics and transportation workflows.
+By applying relational database design, joins, aggregations, and conditional logic, the analysis identifies delivery inefficiencies, regional bottlenecks, and carrier performance variations.

+The insights derived from this project can support data-driven decision-making in logistics optimization and operational planning.

 ---